 A Notice of Proposed Rule Making was published in the State Register on December 27, 2017.
 Following the 60-day public comment period, the Department received several comments on the proposed amendment.
 Based on the public comment received, the Department made several revisions to the proposed amendment.
 A Notice of Revised Rule Making was published in the State Register on April 25, 2018.
 Following the 30-day public comment period, the Department received several comments on the proposed amendment.
 Assessments of the public comment received during both public comment periods are included as Attachments C and D, respectively.
+A Notice of Emergency Adoption and Notice of Revised Rule Making was published on June 27, 2018.
+No comments were received during the public comment period on the third revised rule making from June 27 to July 2, 2018.
 Supporting materials for the proposed amendment are available upon request from the Secretary to the Board of Regents.